 McDaniel College Nike Field Hockey Camp Westminster, Maryland

-Head Coaches at McDaniel College, Muffie Bliss and Melissa Jones, invite you to attend the Nike Field Hockey Camp at McDaniel College this summer!
+Head Coach Melissa Jones, invites you to attend the Nike Field Hockey Camp at McDaniel College this summer!

 This is an all skills camp that focuses on skill development.
 Field hockey drills and team play reflect the latest instructional techniques.
 Highlights include offensive and defensive skills, game situations and small game strategies.
 Campers are trained individually in all of the major fundamental areas of the game: hitting, 1v1 elimination skills, passing, scoring and defensive skills.
 Camp is open to individuals and teams.
 Players are grouped appropriately by age and ability.

 - Minimum of six hours of instruction daily

 - Instruction from prominent college and high school coaches as well as former or current collegiate athletes

 - Partner Camp and sanctioned to make referrals to the US Field Hockey Futures program